Zekiah-A/RplaceBot/README.md

   'curl_easy_perform() failed: Unsupported protocol' error messages.
 To check if your cURL has support, run curl --version and check for ws/wss protocols present.
 To self compile CURL on UNIX look at https://github.com/curl/curl/blob/master/GIT-INFO to compile the latest sources.
-  Make sure to include the required features while configuring (`./configure --with-openssl --enable-websockets`)
+  Make sure to include the required features while configuring (`./configure --with-openssl --enable-websockets`).

 - This project can be debugged with `make CFLAGS="-Wall -Wextra -Wno-unused-parameter -g -fsanitize=address"` and gdb.
+Memory checks can be performed with `valgrind ./build/RplaceBot --vgdb-error=0 --error-limit=no --show-leak-kinds=all`
+  (ensure bot is built with debug symbols beforehand), then simultenously run `gdb ./build/RplaceBot`, `handle SIG34 nostop noprint pass`, `target remote | vgdb --pid={VALGRIND_PID}`, or use [valkyrie](https://valgrind.org/downloads/guis.html)

 - The project can be build by running `mkdir build`, `cd build`, `cmake ..` and `make` in order within the base project directory.